Technology•Jun 09, 2021

 Depending on the size and complexity of your organization, there are various approaches to implement and maintain your AWS organization.
 You may need a consistent way to test out new SCPs for existing OUs and contain suspended and disabled AWS accounts and exceptions for services that are not classified within an existing OU.

 Continuing on Your Cloud Journey

-Your organization (regardless of its size) can establish cloud stability and scalability once you establish a proper governance foundation.
+Your organization (regardless of size) can establish cloud stability and scalability once you establish a proper governance foundation.
 This includes leveraging AWS Control Tower and Organizations for consistent account creation, implementing SCP policies to create boundaries for services, and centralizing identity management for appropriate access to workloads.

 At Credera, we’ve helped our clients by assessing their existing workloads and processes to provide a roadmap to a well-architected environment.
 They can now focus more on service delivery and less on day-to-day maintenance.

 Check out the rest of the insights in this series:

 Need a Guide for Your Cloud Transformation Journey?

 Credera is passionate about helping organizations foster cloud enablement that drives successful cloud adoption and valuable business outcomes.
 Our unique expertise in corporate strategy, innovation, and application development enables us to bring a holistic approach to your cloud adoption journey.